underlines/awesome-ml/llm-tools.md

 - [Swarm](https://github.com/openai/swarm) is a framework by OpenAI to orchestrate multi-agent systems using Agents and Handoffs, for managing multiple independent tasks and instructions
 - [Agents](https://github.com/livekit/agents) is a framework for building real-time multimodal AI applications, supporting OpenAI's MultimodalAgent / Realtime API, for low latency WebRTC transport, and offering plugins for various services, high-level abstractions for voice agents, compatibility with LiveKit's telephony stack, and an integrated load balancing system
 - [TinyTroupe](https://github.com/microsoft/TinyTroupe) LLM powered multiagend persona and world simulation
+- [ArchGW](https://github.com/katanemo/archgw) is an intelligent gateway for agents engineered with (fast) LLMs for secure handling, rich observability, and seamless integration of prompts with your APIs outside business logic

 ## Multi Modal